syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 #### CenterDragProvider

-CenterDragProvider is used to dock the children of the DockingManager at the center Position and it template can be customized using the property CenterDragProvider.
+CenterDragProvider is used to dock the children of the DockingManager at the center Position and its template can be customized using the property CenterDragProvider.

 {% highlight xml %}